- Wearing new dentures can increase saliva flow, cause sore spots, change your pronunciation and articulation, and make eating more difficult.

-• To get used to your dentures faster, switch to a diet of soft foods and practice speaking.
+- To get used to your dentures faster, switch to a soft-food diet and practice speaking.
 Adhesives can prevent dentures from dislodging.

 What problems can occur when wearing a new denture?
 Here's everything you need to know.